opencv/opencv/.github/ISSUE_TEMPLATE.md

    * OpenCV issue tracker: https://github.com/opencv/opencv/issues?q=is%3Aissue
    * Stack Overflow branch: https://stackoverflow.com/questions/tagged/opencv
    -->
- - [ ] I updated to latest OpenCV version and the issue is still there
+ - [ ] I updated to the latest OpenCV version and the issue is still there
    <!--
    master branch for OpenCV 4.x and 3.4 branch for OpenCV 3.x releases.
-   OpenCV team supports only latest release for each branch.
+   OpenCV team supports only the latest release for each branch.
-   The ticket is closed, if the problem is not reproduced with modern version.
+   The ticket is closed if the problem is not reproduced with the modern version.
    -->
  - [ ] There is reproducer code and related data files: videos, images, onnx, etc
    <!--